 Educational and professional info:

-I am skilled in cognitive behavioral therapy (CBT), psychodynamic psychotherapy, interpersonal psychotherapy (IPT), play therapy, and trauma-specific therapies such as EMDR and Traumatic Incident Reduction (TIR).
+I am skilled in cognitive behavioral therapy (CBT), psychodynamic psychotherapy, interpersonal psychotherapy (IPT), dialectical behavioral therapy (DBT), play therapy, and trauma-specific therapies such as EMDR and Traumatic Incident Reduction (TIR).
 We will tailor your counseling depending on your specific needs.
 Currently, CBT and IPT are recognized as a highly validated treatment for perinatal mood disorders.

 I sit on the Board of the Washington Association for Infant Mental Health.
-I served as the Chair for the Florida Chapter of Postpartum Support International, on the committee for the Broward Chapter of the Florida Infant Mental Health Association and as the past President of the Florida Association for Play Therapy.
+I served as the Chair for the Florida Chapter of Postpartum Support International, on the committee for the Broward Chapter of the Florida Infant Mental Health Association, and as the past President of the Florida Association for Play Therapy.
+I am a member of the National Association for Perinatal Social Workers, the American Society for Reproductive Medicine, and the International Association of Eating Disorders Professionals.
 If you are looking for further resources these are great organizations to follow and support.